HariSekhon/Nagios-Plugins/README.md

 You can forward the metrics collected by plugins to specialised metrics graphing systems such as [Graphite](https://graphiteapp.org/):

 * [Collectd](https://collectd.org/index.shtml) - metrics collection daemon - can execute nagios plugins to collect their perfdata via the [exec plugin](https://collectd.org/documentation/manpages/collectd-exec.5.shtml).
 This can be used to ship to Graphite.
+See also the [collectd nagios plugin](https://collectd.org/documentation/manpages/collectd-nagios.1.shtml) which allows Nagios to query collectd metrics to apply alerts against them.
 * [Graphios](https://github.com/shawn-sterling/graphios) - sends perfdata collected by Nagios to metrics graphing systems like Graphite.

 ##### Datameer